oroinc/documentation/user_guide/how_to_track.rst

-- Add the piece of code from the :ref:`View page of the campaign <user-guide-marketing-campaigns-view-page>` to the tracking script from the :ref:`View page of the Website Tracking record <user-guide-marketing-tracking-websites-view-page>` after setUserId call, and provide the users with url of this page(s)
+- Add the piece of code from the :ref:`View page of the campaign <user-guide-marketing-campaigns-view-page>` to the tracking script from the :ref:`View page of the Website Tracking record <user-guide-marketing-tracking-websites-view-page>` after setUserId call, and provide the users with the URL of the page(s)

-- Add the piece of code from the :ref:`View page of the campaign <user-guide-marketing-campaigns-view-page>` to the page url and use this modified url in the link used for the campaign, mailing, etc.
+- Add the piece of code from the :ref:`View page of the campaign <user-guide-marketing-campaigns-view-page>` to the page url and use this modified URL in the link used for the campaign, mailing, etc.

- Either way, after the user has entered (clicked) the url, all the user activity recorded on the website within the session will be tied to the specific campaign.
+ Either way, after the user has entered (clicked) the URL, all the user activity recorded on the website within the session will be tied to the specific campaign.